OMerkel/Oware/README.md

 In <em>Akan</em> language <em>ware</em> means <em>to be married</em>.
 Various
 sources exist telling legends about couples playing the game Oware endlessly - finally marrying to continue playing.
+### Ouril Rules
+<em>Ouril</em> has slightly different rules compared towards Oware.

+Picking up <em>single seeds</em> from own bowls is allowed only as long as none other own bowl is holding more than single seeds.

+A <em>Grand Slam</em> is allowed under certain conditions:

+* The player performing a <em>Grand Slam</em> must take another turn skipping the opponent's turn.
+* In this following turn the move must be chosen so that afterwards the opponent's row will hold one seed at least.
+If this is not possible at all then the players harvest the remaining seeds on their own rows.
+* As an exception a <em>Grand Slam</em> is allowed without additional moves, too, if this way the player gets the majority of total harvested seeds winning the game.

 ### Contributors / Authors